bigwiv/Biopython-cn/chr3.rst

 Now, in every day use, your sequences will probably all have the same alphabet, or at least all be the same type of sequence (all DNA, all RNA, or all protein).
-What you probably want is to just compare the sequences as strings ®C so do this explicitly:
+What you probably want is to just compare the sequences as strings ‚Äì so do this explicitly:

 .. code:: verbatim